spinnylights/vulkan-notes/vulkan_notes.md

 about in "Sub-allocating".
 You can allocate such a buffer with VMA, but you have to take care of managing it afterwards.

-When allocating a new block, VMA will automatically allocate a smaller block than the default size if allocating a default-sized block would go over the memory budget (unless the resource in question is too large).
+When allocating a new block, VMA will automatically attempt to allocate a smaller block than its (configurable) default size if allocating a default-sized block would go over the memory budget.

 It permits memory aliasing but doesn't really provide special support for it.